sun123zxy/redstone-music-generator/README.md

 ## Maintenance

-This project is developed mainly for personal usage.
-It may iterate fast.
+This project is developed mainly for personal use.
+It may iterate fast (or do not iterate at all!).
 Maintenance is not guaranteed.
 Nevertheless, issues and pull requests are always welcome.

 ## Q&A